FilippoMB/TCK_AE/README.md

 ```
 python3 AE.py --code_size 5 --w_reg 0.001 --a_reg 0.1 --num_epochs 10000 --max_gradient_norm 0.5 --learning_rate 0.001 --hidden_size 30
 ```
 Additional hyperparameters can be modified within [AE.py](https://github.com/FilippoMB/TCK_AE/blob/master/AE.py).
-They are listed in the following with the values used in the experiments:
+They are listed in the following with the values used in our experiment:

+* `dim_red`: computes PCA on the learned code representations of the test set and plots the first two components;
+* `plot_on`: show plots at the end of the training (set to 0 for only textual output);
+* `interp_on`: interpolate the time series if they have different lengths (not used);
+* `tied_weights`: encoder and decoder have tied weights (not used);
+* `lin_dec`: the decoder has only linear activations rather than squashing nonlinearities.

 ```python
 dim_red = 1